Wordvice AI vs Ginger: Free Grammar Checker Tool Comparison

 The main correction pages of Wordvice AI and Ginger both display text boxes where you can type or copy-paste the text you wish to proofread.
 However, the layouts differ slightly.

-Ginger does not offer a title bar, but it does provide the option to select English type at the top right of its text box.
+Ginger does not display a title bar, but it does provide the option to select English type at the top right of its text box.
 It displays promotional links and links to related content around the text box; this causes its interface to appear a bit cluttered.

 Both Wordvice AI Proofreader and Ginger Software provide feedback boxes that show you how to correct the errors in your writing.